-In the Master's Programme in Accounting and Financial Management, specialising in Management Control, you will gain the skills you need to meet the growing demand for controllers, CFOs and consultants who can help organisations effectively manage their resources.
+In the Master's Programme in Accounting and Financial Management, specialising in Management Control, you will gain the skills you need to meet the growing demand for controllers, chief financial officers and consultants who can help organisations effectively manage their resources.
 This specialisation will prepare you for a successful career in the field, whether you pursue work in the private or public sector, start your own business or continue your academic pursuits.

 Why this programme?

-a cutting-edge approach to digitisation and other management control topics through Uppsala University's collaboration with the Swedish Research School of Management and IT.
+A cutting-edge approach to digitisation and other management control topics through Uppsala University's collaboration with the Swedish Research School of Management and IT.

-a curriculum that emphasises both practical training and a deep theoretical foundation.
+A curriculum that emphasises both practical training and a deep theoretical foundation.

-our comprehensive and varied instructional approach, including student-led discussions and close relationships with faculty members who are experts in the field.
+Our comprehensive and varied instructional approach, including student-led discussions and close relationships with faculty members who are experts in the field.

-an optional internship and the opportunity to study abroad at one of our partner universities.
+An optional internship and the opportunity to study abroad at one of our partner universities.

 The specialisation is run by the Department of Business Studies, home to researchers who lead their fields in the areas of corporate entrepreneurship, industrial marketing, institutional analysis, international business and more.
 You will also benefit from Sweden's stellar reputation for social responsibility - values that inform all of our Master's programmes.

-Even distribution female and male participants
+even distribution female and male participants

-Diverse academic, cultural, and professional backgrounds
+diverse academic, cultural, and professional backgrounds

-Interested in a deeper understanding of issues related to core of business: "Accounting is the language of business" and financial markets
+interested in a deeper understanding of issues related to core of business: "Accounting is the language of business" and financial markets

-Applicants from all over the world
+from all over the world.

 The programme leads to a Master of Science in Business and Economics (120 credits) with Business Studies as the main field of study.
-If you choose to finish your studies after one year with a 15 credit thesis you will receive a Master of Science in Business and Economics (60 credits).
+If you choose to finish your studies after one year with a 15-credit thesis you will receive a Master of Science in Business and Economics (60 credits).

 You will benefit from a range of teaching methods designed to immerse you in the field of management control, including lectures, tutorials, seminars, and study groups.
 You will also learn from guest lecturers who are active innovators in their fields, and have the opportunity to lead your own discussions and seminars for a wider audience.
 The scheduled teaching only takes a small part of the weeks, which means you need to study a lot on your own outside the classroom and take personal responsibility for your learning.

 The programme is offered in Uppsala and all courses are taught in English.
 The programme follows a fixed study route, which means that the courses must be taken in the prescribed order.

-Career support During your whole time as a student UU Careers offers you support and guidance.
-You have the opportunity to partake in a variety of career activities and events, as well as receive individual career counselling.
-This service is free of charge for all students at Uppsala University.
-Read more about UU Careers.
+Career support During your time as a student, UU Careers offers support and guidance.
+You have the opportunity to take part in a variety of activities and events that will prepare you for your future career.
+Learn more about UU Careers.

 Applicants who do not hold a Bachelor's degree, but are registered for the last semester of a programme leading to such a degree, shall submit an official document from your current university stating a date of expected graduation and courses remaining before the application deadline of the Master's programme.